convox/rack/README.md

     $ go get -u github.com/convox/cli/convox

-`convox` also depends on a working Docker 1.7 environment.
-See the [Docker Setup Guide](docker-setup.md) for more information.

 ## Usage

     $ convox help

 ## convox start

-Start runs any app with [Docker Compose](https://docs.docker.com/compose/).
+Start runs any app with a [Docker Compose](https://docs.docker.com/compose/) configuration.

 If `docker-compose.yml` and/or `Dockerfile` do not exist, start will create them for you, then build and pull images.